 This section seeks to clarify some potentially confusing issues to do with synchronization.
 See the Operating multiple units section for the current status of multiple unit operation.

 Sync sources, masters and slaves

-Atlas behaves as a class compliant UAC2 (USB Audio Class 2.0) device, and operates in asynchronous mode.
-This means that the sample clock is always controlled from within the Atlas unit, and is NEVER locked to the USB bus or the host computer.
+Titan behaves as a class compliant UAC2 (USB Audio Class 2.0) device, and operates in asynchronous mode.
+This means that the sample clock is always controlled from within the Titan unit, and is NEVER locked to the USB bus or the host computer.

 Every input and output channel must operate at a common sample rate and is locked to a common synchronization source.
-An exception to this is when a sample rate converter (SRC) is configured in Atlas's digital input or output.
-In the former case, the SRC simply converts any incoming digital signal of whatever sample rate to the sample rate of the Atlas unit.
+An exception to this is when a sample rate converter (SRC) is configured in Titan's digital input or output.
+In the former case, the SRC simply converts any incoming digital signal of whatever sample rate to the sample rate of the Titan unit.
 If the SRC is in the digital output, it is necessary to specify what the output sample rate must be; furthermore, it may be necessary to lock the output rate to an arbitrary external reference.
-Atlas allows for this; as described in the Outputs tab section of the Atlas Control Panel app chapter.
+Titan allows for this; as described in the Outputs tab section of the Titan Control Panel app chapter.

 If an external sync source such as DI or Wordclock is selected, but is either absent or at a different rate from the selected sample rate, the unit reverts to local (internal) sync at the selected sample rate.
 If the reference is later applied at the appropriate rate, audio is re-enabled.
 Note that during Stand-alone operation an external sync source is allowed to control the unit's sample rate.